brlee432/PlantPi/README.md

 So how does all of this look?
 Is it responsive and pretty?
 Does it feature sensible UI/UX design?
 Does it respond to gestures on the right display?
 Yes, yes, and yes!

-* Picutres coming soon to prove this claim :)
+* Pictures coming soon to prove this claim :)